OceanDataTools/openrvdas/README.md

 building an architecture that allows easy assembly of small, modular components into whatever system is needed in a given situation.

+DISCLAIMER: THIS CODE IS EXPERIMENTAL AND STILL IN THE *VERY* EARLY STAGES OF DEVELOPMENT.
+IT SHOULD UNDER NO CIRCUMSTANCES BE RELIED ON, ESPECIALLY NOT IN ANY APPLICATION WHERE ITS FAILURE COULD RESULT IN INJURY, LOSS OF LIFE, PROPERTY, SANITY OR CREDIBILITY AMONG YOUR PEERS WHO WILL TELL YOU THAT YOU REALLY SHOULD HAVE KNOWN BETTER.

 ##Installation

 Note that the code itself is still very much under development.
 The